Welcome to the Fellowship Repository

 Materials offered by this repository are intended for usage by university academics and students and are offered under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) Creative Commons Licence.

 By 2019 this repository will contain educational materials for 12 TRIZ heuristics.
-At the moment it offers self-study and teaching materials for the following four heuristics:
+At the moment it offers self-study and teaching materials for the following heuristics:

 - Fields of MATCEMIB (for generating solution ideas)